wiklish/wiklish/meta/index.md

 [on GitHub](https://github.com/wiklish/wiklish) (although it can be easily viewed or published in a variety of ways).

+Site organization is however you want it to be!
+It's recommended that (at least for personal projects) you use a personal directory (e.g. [bwr](bwr)) when appropriate.

 # Contributing

 Anyone can fork this project and run a similar thing for themselves (such